Experienced Nursing Home Abuse Attorneys in Pittsburgh

 What Are the Signs of Nursing Home Abuse?

-The signs of nursing home abuse and neglect can range from the very serious to the very subtle.
-While your loved one’s injuries may not be apparent or catastrophic at first, minor injuries that are left untreated can quickly spiral into a life-threatening condition – for example, a pressure ulcer that begins to show the bone and cause bloodstream infections.
+The signs of nursing home abuse and neglect can range from very subtle to very serious.
+Even minor injuries that are left untreated can quickly spiral into a life-threatening condition.
+Infections and pneumonia can be deadly for elderly patients, and other injuries (such as pressure ulcers) can introduce immune weaknesses.

-In general, you want to keep an eye out when you visit your loved one’s nursing home, and ask the staff members a lot of questions.
-If they always seem rushed or irritated, it could be a sign of understaffing, which often invites neglect and abuse.
+It can be difficult to stay up to date with a loved one’s care when you only see them frequently.
+Injuries may be concealed or downplayed by nurses.
+If caretakers always seem rushed or irritated, it could be a sign of understaffing, which often leads to neglect and abuse.
 You should also watch your loved one and other residents for indications of fear around the staff.

 - Unexplained sores, bruises, or cuts